 - Company News

-- Invest in a Tool (Crowdfire, Buffer, etc) see more below
+- Invest in a social scheduling Tool (Sprout Social)

-When Focusing on social media, investing in a good social media management tool is very important.
+When focusing on social media, investing in a good social media management tool is critically important.
 It’s way too time consuming to do it all manually.

 The main feature and benefit of such a tool is that it lets you schedule posts for the future so you never miss your deadline, and you can schedule posts in advance per your content calendar.

 Some of the best automating & sharing tools are: